 Using CVE Visualizations

-Chainguard provides CVE Visualizations for all of its images.
-This feature creates reports with CVE comparisons between Chainguard Images and popular alternatives, as well as historical CVE remediation metrics.
-CVE Visualizations provide insight into image health and can help teams measure the engineering, security, and economic benefits gained from using Chainguard Images
+Chainguard provides CVE Visualizations for all of its container images.
+This feature creates reports with CVE comparisons between Chainguard Containers and popular alternatives, as well as historical CVE remediation metrics.
+CVE Visualizations provide insight into image health and can help teams measure the engineering, security, and economic benefits gained from using Chainguard Containers.

-This guide outlines how you can access an image’s CVE Visualization in both the Chainguard Console and in the Images Directory.
+This guide outlines how you can access a container image’s CVE Visualization in both the Chainguard Console and in the Containers Directory.

 Accessing CVE Visualizations in the Console

-You can find CVE Visualizations and reports two separate places in the Chainguard Console: in the Reports section of the left-hand navigation menu and in the Comparison tab of an individual Image’s overview.
+You can find CVE Visualizations and reports two separate places in the Chainguard Console: in the Reports section of the left-hand navigation menu and in the Comparison tab of an individual Container’s overview.

 Reports section